s0lst1ce/pigUI/README.md

-As you can see the only place where PyGUI is involved is at the last lines.
+As you can see the only place where pigUI is involved is at the last lines.
 And that's really all that needs to be done event-wise.
 Supply all events which occurred this tick to the dispatcher's `process` method and you're done with it.
 This allows you to keep your logic readable and concise at the same time.

 ### The main loop

 Now comes the core of every game: the main loop.
 Also called the game loop, this is where the game's logic happens.
-In the major part it exists to update the different objects your game is made of.
-PyGUI uses it to update it's widgets.
+In the major part it exists to update the different objects your game is made of. pigUI uses it to update it's widgets.
 However to keep it simple and concise it was built in such way that you only need to call the `update` method of all your containers.
 They will themselves determine if their widgets need to be updated, how and when.

 ```python
 def update():